 What to Know

-Touch base is an idiom often seen in business contexts meaning to make contact or reconnect with someone briefly, such as in "let's touch base next week."
+Touch base is an idiom often seen in business contexts meaning to make contact or reconnect with someone briefly, as in "let's touch base next week."
 The phrase is thought to have some relation to baseball where both runner and fielders have to "touch base" in order to be safe or record an out.
 Perhaps the idea of the "base" became associated with "home base" or place of meeting, before becoming the idiom we know today.

 To touch base means to make contact or communication with someone, usually briefly.